tannewt/wa-law.org/bill/2021-22/sb/5037/1/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/Senate%20Bills/5037.xml)
 ## Section 1
-(1) The legislature acknowledges that school districts and charter schools are faced with challenging decisions regarding how to operate their schools during COVID-19 and whether they should offer in-person learning, distance learning, or hybrid or rotating schedules.
+1. The legislature acknowledges that school districts and charter schools are faced with challenging decisions regarding how to operate their schools during COVID-19 and whether they should offer in-person learning, distance learning, or hybrid or rotating schedules.
 The legislature recognizes that full-time, distance learning presents many challenges and hardships to students and families.

-(2) The legislature finds that the best metric for determining prevalence of COVID-19 in a community is tied to the positivity standard within a county.
+2. The legislature finds that the best metric for determining prevalence of COVID-19 in a community is tied to the positivity standard within a county.
 This metric does not punish communities for testing more, as does a metric tied to cases per population.
 Further, the positivity metrics are linked to the world health organization metrics.

-(3) The legislature intends to establish clear school opening metrics based on the positivity standard within counties, so these decisions are transparent and uniform throughout the state of Washington.
+3. The legislature intends to establish clear school opening metrics based on the positivity standard within counties, so these decisions are transparent and uniform throughout the state of Washington.

+## Section 2
+> This section adds a new section to an existing chapter [28A.630](/rcw/28A_common_school_provisions/28A.630_temporary_provisions—special_projects.md).
+Here is the [modified chapter](rcw/28A_common_school_provisions/28A.630_temporary_provisions—special_projects.md) for context.

+1. When the governor proclaims a state of emergency under chapter 43.06 RCW in response to COVID-19, school districts must use the metrics in this section to determine the education modality for the schools by county.

+    a.
+School districts in counties below a five percent positivity standard must offer in-person learning to all students.
+To move out of this category, counties must be above a five percent positivity standard for two weeks in a row.

+    b.
+School districts in counties above a five percent positivity standard may choose the education modality for their students.
+To move out of this category, counties must be below a five percent positivity standard for two weeks in a row.

+2. If a school district is located in more than one county, a school district must determine the average positivity standard of all the counties in which it is located to determine the education modality under subsection (1) of this section.

+3. If there is an outbreak of COVID-19 at a particular school, a school district and local health officer, in accordance with other state laws, must take all appropriate actions deemed necessary to control or eliminate the spread of COVID-19 within the affected school including:

+    a.
+Closing part or all of the affected school;

+    b.
+Canceling activities or functions at the affected school; and

+    c.
+Excluding from the affected school any students, staff, and volunteers who are infectious, or exposed and susceptible to the disease.

+4. The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.

+    a.
+"Education modality" means the type of setting to deliver education services including, but not limited to, in-person learning, distance learning, and hybrid or rotating schedules with in-person learning and distance learning.

+    b.
+"Outbreak" means the school meets the following criteria: (i) Two or more cases of laboratory positive COVID-19 among students or staff; (ii) the cases have symptom onsets within a fourteen-day period of each other; (iii) plausible epidemiological-linkage in the school; and (iv) no other known epidemiological-linkage outside of the school.

+    c.
+"Positivity standard" means the percent of individuals testing positive for COVID-19.
+It must be calculated by comparing the number of individuals testing positive over the past week to the total number of tests during that week.

+5. This section is a state health requirement under RCW 28A.710.040 and applies to charter schools established in accordance with chapter 28A.710 RCW.

 ## Section 3
 > This section modifies existing section [43.06.220](/rcw/43_state_government—executive/43.006_governor.md).
 Here is the [modified chapter](rcw/43_state_government—executive/43.006_governor.md) for context.